-We have the kids cook on Mondays, as part of a way to increase their knowledge of basic cooking techniques and as a way to develop confidence and independence with food choices.
-Cooking also helps children refine math skills (understanding that 1/3 cup is less than 1/2 cup, for example) and increases fine motor skills: twisting a can opener, whisking ingredients together, and spreading pie filling all help develop muscles in the hands, which are required for writing and other detailed work.
+To increase their knowledge of basic cooking techniques and as a way to develop confidence and independence with food choices, we have our kids cook dinner (with our help) every Monday.
+Cooking also helps children refine math skills (understanding that 1/3 cup is less than 1/2 cup, for example) and increases fine motor skills: Twisting a can opener, whisking ingredients together, and spreading pie filling all help develop muscles in the hands, which are required for writing and other detailed work.

-This cheesecake recipe requires no baking, and is simple enough that my four year old can make it with limited assistance.
+This cheesecake recipe requires no baking and is simple enough that my four-year-old can make it with limited assistance.
 This recipe includes lemon juice, which adds vitamin C, and has a fruit topping.
-It is definitely a dessert with a high sugar content, but the addition of the citrus, dairy, and fruit topping add nutritional value to this fun recipe.
+It is definitely a dessert with a high sugar content, but the addition of the citrus, dairy, and fruit topping adds nutritional value to this fun recipe.

 - Place the cream cheese, vanilla, sweetened condensed milk, and lemon juice into a large mixing bowl.